• Skip to primary navigation

 Instructions

-Beat eggs and fish sauce or soy sauce well with a fork.
+• Beat the eggs and fish sauce well with a fork.

-Method 1: Heat half an inch of oil in a round-bottomed wok, a small pot or sauté pan.
-When oil is very hot, pour the beaten eggs in all at once.
-Let cook until the underside of the egg is browned; flip the egg and let the other side cook for a few more seconds just to set.
+• When the oil is very hot, pour the beaten eggs in all at once.
+Let cook until the underside of the egg is browned, then flip the egg using 2 spatulas, and let the other side cook for a few more seconds just to set.

-Serve with jasmine rice and Thai Sriracha hot sauce.
+• Serve with jasmine rice and sriracha hot sauce.

 More Entrées